rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Execution time: 0.012 sec.
     *****************************************

-Remarquable in :numref:`confidentOfficeChoice2` is the fact that, in the 90% confident outranking digraph, location *G* remains the most credible first choice candidate.
+Remarquable in :numref:`confidentOfficeChoice2` is the fact that, in the 90% confident outranking digraph, location *G* becomes the most credible first choice candidate.
 Location *F* stays the most credible last choice candidate (see Lines 5 and 11).
 Locations *A* is now correctly flagged as being an indeterminate choice candidates (see Line 8).

 To get a further interesting insight in the overall outranking situation, we finally make usage of the new :py:class:`~transitiveDigraphs.PartialBachetRanking` class imported from the :py:mod:`transitiveDigraphs` module, for computing a **partial ranking** of all the potential office locations (see the advanced topic on :ref:`partially ranking strategies <Partial-Ranking-Tutorial-label>`).